-a.
-In the course of its due diligence and freedom to operate analysis; and
+- a.
+In the course of its due diligence and freedom to operate analysis; and - b.
+Due diligence in relation to its prior litigation with Blue Spike.

 On information and belief, Defendant has had at least had constructive notice of the '246 Patent by operation of law.